William Torr: Biography

 Torr came from a family of yeomen which had been settled for several generations at Riby in North Lincolnshire.
 There he was born on 22 December 1808.
 His education was interfered with by a severe strain affecting the spine while pole-jumping.
 After leaving school he travelled through various parts of Great Britain and the continent, laying the foundation of that thorough knowledge of farming and stock-breeding which distinguished him through life.
 Torr began farming in his native parish of Riby in his twenty-fifth year (1833); in 1848 he moved to the Aylesby Manor Farm, which during the preceding eighty years had been celebrated for its breed of Leicester sheep.
 Its reputation was successfully maintained and increased under Torr's management.
 From the Aylesby flocks and herds animals were largely purchased for transmission to all parts of the United Kingdom, to the continent, the colonies, and even Japan.
 In 1854 he also took a farm of 420 acres at Rothwell.
 In 1856 he succeeded his uncle in the occupation of the Riby Grove Farm.
 The total area of these three farms was over 2,400 acres, the management of the whole of which he himself personally conducted.
 An exhaustive account of Torr's farming, written by H. M. Jenkins, secretary of the society, was published in the ‘Journal of the Royal Agricultural Society,’ 1869 (2nd ser. v.
 415).
 It dealt with his farm management in all its bearings, fences, drainage, arable land, cattle, sheep, pigs, cart horses, manures, labour, steam cultivation, mechanical work, and farm accounts.

-The principal feature of Torr's farm consisted in his magnificent breeds of live stock.
+The principal feature of Torr's farm consisted in his breeds of live stock.
 He was especially proud of his flock of Leicester sheep.
 He had also a stud of thoroughbred ponies, largely partaking of Arab blood, which had been bred at Riby since 1804.
-But what gives Torr's name its importance in the history of agriculture is, above all, his famous breed of shorthorn cattle.
-"It takes any man thirty years to make a herd and bring it to one's notions of perfection", is said to have been one of his maxims, and almost exactly that space of time elapsed between 1844 and 1845, when Torr began to lay the foundations of his herd by hiring bulls from Richard Booth of Worlaby, another famous shorthorn breeder of the time, and September 1875, when eighty-four animals, all bred (for several generations) on his farm, were sold, in the presence of a company of something like three thousand persons, for the remarkable price of 42,919l.
+But what gives Torr's name its importance in the history of agriculture is, above all, his breed of shorthorn cattle.
+"It takes any man thirty years to make a herd and bring it to one's notions of perfection", is said to have been one of his maxims, and almost exactly that space of time elapsed between 1844 and 1845, when Torr began to lay the foundations of his herd by hiring bulls from Richard Booth of Worlaby, another shorthorn breeder of the time, and September 1875, when eighty-four animals, all bred (for several generations) on his farm, were sold, in the presence of a company of something like three thousand persons, for the price of 42,919l.
 16s.
 This sale resulted in the scattering of Torr's herd over the whole of the United Kingdom.